devlaming/jadoc/README.md

 (or `activate jadoc` instead of `conda activate jadoc` on some machines).

-In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please note that `jadoc` only requires Python 3.x with the packages `numpy`, `scipy`, and `numba` installed.
+In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please note that `jadoc` only requires Python 3.x with the packages `numpy`, `scipy`, `pandas`, and `numba` installed.

 Once the above has completed, you can now run the following commands sequently, to test if `jadoc` is functioning properly: